MrDavidG/ENTPruning/README.md

 # Rethinking Pruning for Accelerating Deep Inference At the Edge

 This repository contains code of the paper, [Rethinking Pruning for Accelerating Deep Inference At the Edge (Gao et al., KDD 2020)](https://dl.acm.org/doi/abs/10.1145/3394486.3403058).
-It includes code for training and pruning models with VIBNet and MNP methods in Automatic Speech Recognition(ASR) and Neural Entity Recognition(NER) applications.
+It includes code for training and pruning models with VIBNet and MNP methods in Automatic Speech Recognition(ASR) and Named Entity Recognition(NER) applications.